CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Algorithm benchmarking

 \subsection{Profiling and optimizing CQRRPT}

-As seen from the pseudocode of Algorithm \ref{alg:CQRRPT}, CQRRPT consists of a handful of subcomponents.
+As seen from Algorithm \ref{alg:CQRRPT}, CQRRPT consists of a handful of subcomponents.
 Understanding how each such subcomponent affects overall runtime for varying input parameters is important for potential future optimizations of~CQRRPT.
 To give perspective on this, we present some timing data in~\cref{CQRRPT Inner Speed Fig 1}.
 As before, we use an $m \times n$ Gaussian test matrix with $m = 131072$ and $n$ as powers of two from $32$ to $16384$.
-We also set the embedding dimension parameter $d = n$, i.e., $\gamma = 1$.
+We also set the sampling factor, $\gamma$, to the default value of $1.25$.

 \FloatBarrier